ananthp/beautifulnote/blog/_posts/2016-02-14-for-the-love-of-south-indian-music.markdown

 One shouldn't think I'm underestimating Prof. Sambamurthy's contribution.
 Actually I admire his passion for Carnatic music.
 His texts on music theory have become standard references to both beginners and pros, his biographies of composers and performers with rare pictures are treasures.
 He loved carnatic music and had a positive attitude towards it.

 I know very little about this great man.
 The only photograph printed in one of his books is very shady.
 He has received Padma Bhushan in 1971, the official entry says *Pich Sambamurthy*.
-At the time of this writing there was no wikipedia article about him, so I created one - [Wikipedia: Professor P Sambamurthy](https://en.wikipedia.org/wiki/Professor_P_Sambamurthy#Publications).
+At the time of this writing there was no wikipedia article about him, so I created one - <a {{ site.external_link }} href='https://en.wikipedia.org/wiki/Professor_P_Sambamurthy'>Wikipedia: Professor P Sambamurthy</a>.
 Do contribute facts and improve the page.